 Instructions for Authors

-Writing for Evidence-Based Mental Health
+Writing a Commentary for Evidence-Based Mental Health

 BMJ journals are willing to consider publishing supplements to regular issues.
 Supplement proposals may be made at the request of: